About Us | Testimonials | Conservation Tips

 - Invest in a high-efficiency oil-fired water heater, which can provide plenty of hot water at a much lower operating cost than an electric unit.

-- Upgrade your oil burner - a modern burner can cut costs by 15%.
+- Upgrade your oil burner - a modern burner can cut costs by 15 percent.

 - Wrap your pipes, to guard against heat loss and prevent them from freezing.